-The Justice Centre has filed a petition with the Supreme Court of British Columbia on behalf of a local church, after the City of New Westminster cancelled the church’s booking to host a conference at the City-owned Anvil Centre.
+The Justice Centre brought a legal action at the Supreme Court of British Columbia, on behalf of Grace Chapel, a parish of the Redeemed Christian Church of God, located in downtown New Westminster, B.C., after the City of New Westminster cancelled the church’s booking to host a conference at the City-owned Anvil Centre.
+The Justice Centre argued that the City’s decision to cancel the Church’s conference violated the church’s freedom of conscience, religion, thought, belief opinion, expression, and association.

 Grace Chapel is a parish of the Redeemed Christian Church of God, located in downtown New Westminster.
 Part of Grace Chapel’s vision is to “build a multi-ethnic, diverse church where people of every nation in our community will worship God…” Grace Chapel does not have a church building of its own.
 Church events are held in rented spaces, including the municipally-owned and managed Anvil Centre.